bsvab/induced-seismicity-and-swd-wells/README.md

 10. <ins>Delaware Basin</ins>: A sub-basin of the Permian Basin located in West Texas and southeastern New Mexico, known for its significant oil and gas production.
 The Delaware Basin has been a focus of study for induced seismicity related to petroleum extraction activities.

+11. <ins>CMG (Computer Modelling Group) Model</ins>: A sophisticated computational tool used for simulating subsurface flow and transport phenomena, including hydrocarbon extraction, CO2 sequestration, and groundwater movement.
+CMG models are essential in the energy industry for reservoir simulation, helping in decision-making for exploration, development, and management of oil and gas resources.

+12. <ins>Model Layers</ins>: Refers to the discrete stratigraphic units within a geological basin as represented in the CMG model.
+Each layer is a simplification of a geological formation or group of formations, characterized by specific properties such as porosity, permeability, and fluid saturation.

+13. <ins>Model Layer 9-13 (Devonian-Silurian Top and Bottom Formation)</ins>: These layers correspond to the geological formations spanning the Devonian and Silurian periods within the model.
+They are critical for understanding the sedimentary deposits and hydrocarbon potential in the Delaware Basin.

+14. <ins>Model Layer 19 (Ellenberger Formation)</ins>: This layer specifically represents the Ellenberger Formation within the CMG model, a significant carbonate rock formation dating back to the Early Ordovician period.

 ## <p style="color:#CC6600">5.
 Technologies</p>

 - <ins>Induced Seismic Activity & Injection Wells</ins>